-Please note: LITRG is an initiative of the Chartered Institute of Taxation which is a charity – we are not part of HM Revenue & Customs (HMRC), the government department which deals with tax and tax credits.
+LITRG is an initiative of the Chartered Institute of Taxation, which is an educational charity – we are not part of HM Revenue & Customs (HMRC), the government department which deals with tax and tax credits.
 Although we do engage closely with HMRC and other government departments on our work, we are unable to access tax or tax credit records, make changes to information or pass on reported changes to HMRC.